The Biden administration wants to finally deal with our lead pipe problem

 Neurons are designed to use calcium, the most abundant mineral in the human body, as a transmitter to rapidly pass signals.
 Lead is able to penetrate the brain because lead molecules look a lot like calcium molecules.
 If lead is present in a child’s body, it can impair neuron development and cause permanent neural damage.

 Children with lead poisoning have lower IQs, poor memory recall, high rates of attention deficit disorder and low impulse control.
 They tend to perform poorly at school, which reduces their earning potential as adults.
-They also face increased risk of kidney disease, stroke and hypertension as they age.
+They also face increased risk of kidney disease, stroke, and hypertension as they age.
 Research has found strong connections between lead poisoning and incarceration for violent crimes.

 The prevalence of childhood lead poisoning has declined significantly in the U.S. over the past 50 years.
 That’s largely due to the elimination of leaded gasoline in the 1980s and the banning of most lead-based paints.